FatiMooni/Restaurant-Finder/README.md

 # restaurant_finder

-A Tutorial App that shows how to connect network data with the BLoC Pattern
+A App that shows how to connect network data with the BLoC Pattern using Zomato.API

 ## Getting Started